 Document Status Summary of key policies/overall strategy Key implications for Area Plan with capacity for 50 dwellings.
 Policy DP10 sets out Camden's approach to encouraging provision for small and independent shops as part of new development.
 Policy DP11 sets out how Camden Council will promote and protect markets in the borough.
 Policy DP12 sets out a range of considerations that will be taken into account in relation to managing town centre development and managing the impact of food, drink, entertainment and other town centre uses.
 Under Development Policy DP13, businesses uses will be protected unless it can be demonstrated that a site is no longer suitable for its existing use, and alternative business uses have been considered over an appropriate period of time.
 Policies DP16-DP21 set out Camden's approach to managing the transport impact of development, including through the use of Travel Plans and Transport Assessments; promoting walking, cycling and public transport; limiting the availability of car parking and minimum bicycle parking standards; and seeking sustainable, low-impact movement of goods and materials.
 Camden Development Policy DP22 expects new residential development to meet Code Level 4 by 2013 and Code Level 6 (zero carbon) by 2016, and expects new non-domestic developments of 500sm floorspace or above to achieve 'very good' BREEAM, with 'excellent' from 2016 and encouraging zero carbon from 2019.
 DP23 requires development to reduce the pressure on the combined sewer network and the risk of flooding including through the use of sustainable urban drainage methods to reduce the risk of surface water flooding.
 Policy DP31 requires that developments make an appropriate contribution to the supply of open space, with a standard of 9 sq m open space per person).
-Site Allocations Submission stage Provides guiding principles for key development across the borough that will provide housing, employment and other uses to support delivery of Core Strategy objectives.
-Sites and guidance to be taken into account, and incorporated where appropriate into the Area Plan.
+Site Allocations Submission Sites and guidance to be taken into account, and incorporated where 5 provide neurony, emproyment and entry access to cappent activity of our critical objectives. appropriate into the Area Plan.